Skip to content

 Loading

-The onLoad(CommandAPIConfig) method initializes the CommandAPI's loading sequence.
-This must be called before you start to access the CommandAPI and must be placed in your plugin's onLoad() method.
-The argument CommandAPIConfig is used to configure how the CommandAPI works.
-The CommandAPIConfig class has the following parameters which let you set how the CommandAPI works similar to the config.yml, which is described here.
+The onLoad(CommandAPIConfig) method initializes the CommandAPI.
+This must be called before you access any other CommandAPI features.
+The CommandAPIConfig argument is used to configure how the CommandAPI works, similar to the config.yml.
+The CommandAPIConfig class follows a builder pattern, with methods for each option in the config.yml, which are listed and described here.

 java

-<T> CommandAPIConfig initializeNBTAPI(Class<T> nbtContainerClass, Function<Object, T> nbtContainerConstructor); // Initializes hooks with an NBT API.
+<T> CommandAPIPaperConfig initializeNBTAPI(Class<T> nbtContainerClass, Function<Object, T> nbtContainerConstructor); // Initializes hooks with an NBT API.
 See NBT arguments documentation page for more info

 }